Save for Retirement

 What is an IRA?

-IRA stands for “Individual Retirement Account” and is an account type that that helps you save and grow your money for retirement based on investments.
+IRA stands for “Individual Retirement Account” and is an account type that helps you save and grow your money for retirement based on investments.
 Funds that you deposit into an IRA have tax advantages over funds you deposit into your standard checking or savings accounts.

 Who is it Good for?